PanderMusubi/fdroid/README.md

 - [PRISM Break](https://prism-break.org/en/)
 - [Droid-Break](https://droid-break.info/)

-<small>This overview was started in 2013 and predates those of PRISM Break and Droid-Break.</small>
+<small>This overview was started in 2013 by [Hellebaard](http://hellebaard.nl) and predates those of PRISM Break and Droid-Break.</small>